 I’m extremely lucky to be living only 40 minutes away from the cute little city of Galway.
 Yes I just described a city as cute 😜.
 But not only is this city cute, it’s a city rich in history and culture.
 Having already checked out the foodie side of Galway I thought it was time to experience the city’s history.
-I took a walking tour of the city recently with Walking Tours Galway.
+So I took a walking tour of the city with Walking Tours Galway.

 Stop 1: Eyre Square

 Galway City started off as a fort in 1124.
 Over time a small settlement grew up around this fort.
 During the Middle Ages 14 merchant families ruled Galway.
 These were known as “The Tribes of Galway”.
 Christopher Columbus visited Galway in 1477, possibly stopping off on one of his voyages.
 Eyre Square was originally an open space during the Middle Ages outside of the town gate, known as The Green.
 Here markets took place.
 In 1710 the plot of land was officially presented to the city by Mayor Edward Eyre, whom the square is named after.
 In 1963 John F. Kennedy visited Galway City and made a speech in the square on 29th June 1963.
 The square was renamed “John F. Kennedy Memorial Park” in his honour in 1965.
 Despite this the square is still widely known as Eyre Square.

 Browne’s doorway dates from 1627 and is the doorway belonging to the mansion of Dominic Browne and his wife Maria Lynch.
 The feature consists of a ground floor doorway and a first floor Oriel window.
 The doorway was relocated from it’s original place in Abbeygate Street to Eyre Square in 1905 by Local Authority.